In this Guide

 In terms of overall functionality, this unit has a relatively low output rate.
 You will probably have to limit yourself to one shower at a time if you don’t have low-flow fixtures installed in your bathrooms.

 This Rheem is a great choice for smaller households (1-2 people) without a tremendous demand for hot water, or for bigger households willing to do one hot water task at a time.
 This one is not the best choice for the colder northern climates, though, and it’s not for medium/larger households who don’t like to think about managing hot water usage.
+If you need a compact solution for small-scale use, though, we don’t think you can do any better!

 3. Ecosmart ECO 27 Electric Tankless Water Heater, 27 KW at 240 Volts with Patented Self Modulating Technology